Peter Luger Steak House: History

 In July 2009, while having dinner at Peter Luger, New York Governor David Paterson had Richard Ravitch secretly sworn in as Lieutenant Governor to oversee the stalemate-stricken State Senate.

 In 2021, the restaurant opened a new branch in Ebisu, Tokyo.
-In 2022, the restaurant lost its Michelin star.
 In November 2023, Peter Luger Las Vegas opened at Caesars Palace in Las Vegas.
 The grand opening which occurred on November 10 was attended by Peter Luger/Caesars Palace executives.
 The restaurant houses $1 Million worth of dry-aged beef at all times.
 According to Gregory Mottola, a Cigar Aficionado reviewer, ”The new Las Vegas Peter Luger Steak House in Caesars Palace is not only as good as its Brooklyn progenitor, it’s actually better.”

 News of the restaurant’s plans were first reported in a press release from Caesars Entertainment Inc. on January 10, 2022.
 Peter Luger Las Vegas was the first American Peter Luger location outside of New York, the first domestic expansion in 60 years, and was projected to finish construction at the end of 2022.
 The steakhouse is located near Mr Chow in Caesars Palace, and took over a space that once housed Rao's, which closed in November 2021.
 It is one of four celebrity chef-branded restaurants at the casino.
 The 8,700 square foot interior was done by Jeffrey Beers International.
 The interior was shortlisted at the 2024 Design Et Al International Hotel & Property Awards in the category of “Restaurant within a Hotel – Global”.

+Reviews

+Peter Luger was named to the James Beard Foundation's list of "America's Classics" in 2002.

+It received one Michelin star from the inaugurual year of the Michelin Guide for New York in 2006.
+In 2022, the restaurant lost its Michelin star.